reddygtvs/haemo-backend/README.md

 ## How to run commands

+**DISCLAIMER: ALL THESE COMMANDS WERE RUN ON MAC, IF THERE'S AN ERROR CHECK IF THERE'S AN EQUIVALENT WINDOWS VERSION FOR THE SAME**

 **Install virtualenv:**
 Make sure this is done to ensure there's no dependency hell going on